-- Combine lecture & hands-on application of learning to launch or advance careers - Gain practical knowledge of theory as well as technical skills practiced with a variety of equipment in labs. - Math contextualized for electronics.
+- Combine lecture & hands-on application of learning. - Gain practical knowledge of theory as well as technical skills practiced with a variety of equipment in labs. - Math contextualized for electronics. - We train "technicians" to launch or advance careers, choice of five associate degree pathways.